Current Environment: Production

 How is epispadias diagnosed?

-Epispadias is typically diagnosed immediately after birth during initial physical examination.
+Epispadias is typically diagnosed immediately after birth during the initial physical examination.
 However, especially in females with epispadias, the diagnosis may not be made until challenges related to toilet training prompts a thorough genitourinary physical exam.

 How is epispadias treated?